kitpages/KitpagesActivityBundle/README.md

 ### Best practices

 * the category field is used for filtering activities by category
-* the reference field is used to represent the object linked to this activity (if there is an object)
+* the reference field is used to represent the object linked to this activity (if there is an object).
+I imagine references like "company.15.user.23".
+We can then retrieve activities for the company or this user using wildcard in filters.
 * The data field is used to add every information you would need linked to this activity

 note : category is not mandatory in filter list.